wp-plugins/daves-wordpress-live-search/readme.txt

 = 3.3 =
 * 2012-??-??
 Dave Ross <dave@csixty4.com>
 * Added search results width to the customizer
-* Faster startup on AJAX requests
+* Faster startup on AJAX requests (fewer includes & hooks registered)
 * If SCRIPT_DEBUG is set, use non-minified scripts
+* Now uses a proper loop to get search results.
+Hopefully improves compatibilty with other search plugins

 = 3.2 =
 * 2012-01-22 Dave Ross <dave@csixty4.com>